wp-plugins/woo-widget-product-slideshow/readme.txt

 = View Demo Site =

 We have a demo site set up with an out of the box version of the Woothemes Canvas theme - [see it here](http://compare.a3rev.com/).
 For more detailed explanation of all the backend working of the plugin  visit the WooCommerce Widget Product Slideshow [documents](http://docs.a3rev.com/user-guides/woocommerce/woo-widget-product-slideshow/)

+= Support =

+If you have any problem with setting up the Free lite version please post your support request here on the WordPress support forum.
+PLEASE if you have a problem DO NOT just give the plugin a bad star rating and review without first requesting support.
+Giving the plugin a bagging without affording us the opportunity to help solve the issue is in our opinion just unfair.

+Once you have the plugin installed and activated please refer to the plugins [comprehensive Online Documentation](http://docs.a3rev.com/user-guides/woocommerce/woo-widget-product-slideshow/) and guide to setting up the WooCommerce Widget Product Slideshow plugin on your WooCommerce store.If you have questions - agin please post them to the support forum here.

 = Pro Version Upgrade =